vaibhavvikas/vaibhavvikas.github.io/index.md

 <p style="margin:0;"><b>Python and Machine Learning</b></p>
 <ul style="margin-left: -1.4em;">
   <li>A machine learning project based on Kaggle Housing Price Prediction competition using XGBoost.
 Got a score of 14997.</li>
-  <li>The project has all the steps including Preprocessing which fixes missing data and categorical data, and Pipeline which streamlines the process in a single step from fitting and predicting the data.</li>
+  <li>The project has all the steps including Preprocessing which fixes missing data and categorical data, and Pipeline which streamlines the process in a single step from fitting the data and finally predicting the results.</li>
 </ul>

-<h3 style="margin-bottom:2px;"><a href="https://vaibhavvikas.github.io/distributed-cloud">Distributed Cloud (KLA+ Hackathon)</a></h3>
+<h3 style="margin-bottom:2px;"><a href="https://vaibhavvikas.github.io/distributed-cloud">Distributed Cloud (KLA+ Hackathon'20)</a></h3>
 <p style="margin:0;"><b>Python and Flask</b></p>
 <ul style="margin-left: -1.4em;">
   <li>A distributed cloud storage like google drive using Flask, where user can store and retrieve any files.</li>